bitovi/academy/src/react-native/04-intro-to-jsx/intro-to-jsx.md

 To do so, we‘ll learn about:

-- Using JavaScript variables and expressions in JSX
+- Using JavaScript variables and expressions in JSX.
-- Working with conditionals and loops in JSX
+- Working with conditionals and loops in JSX.

 ### Using JavaScript variables and expressions in JSX

 JSX is dynamic.
-You can insert values from variables and objects into your JSX as we did with the image URL in the previous section.
+You can insert values from variables and objects into your JSX as we did with the state name in the previous section.

 ```tsx
 const name = "Bitovi"